rjadr/flask-organ-pipe-generator/README.md

 # flask-organ-pipe-generator

 This Flask app takes a midi number as input and generates an OpenSCAD file for busker organ pipes.
 Click [here](http://organpipes.pythonanywhere.com/) for a working example.
+The app is written in python 3.

 ## Requirements
-`pip install audiolazy trianglesolver solidpython`
+`pip3 install audiolazy trianglesolver solidpython`